aryanaher-02/Prediction-Model-Occupancy/README.md

 * **High-Accuracy Prediction:** Achieves 98.6% accuracy in classifying room occupancy.
 * **Comprehensive EDA:** Includes detailed Exploratory Data Analysis with visualizations to understand data trends.
 * **Model Comparison:** Implements and evaluates six different classification algorithms to find the optimal solution.
-* **Clear Visualizations:** Uses plots like time-series and heatmaps to present findings effectively.
+* **Reproducible Workflow:** Contains all necessary code and data for others to run the analysis.

 ---